umanitoba-prairie-igem/team-site/README.md

 npm run serve
 ```

-This runs a hot-reloading web server in your terminal.
+This installs all dependencies and runs a hot-reloading web server in your terminal.
 Go to `localhost:8080` in your browser to see the site.

+To run the development server, use just `npm run serve`.
 To fully build the site into HTML for production, use `npm run build`.
+To see all project scripts, use `npm run`.

 ## Project Structure